 It is not Jewish to exchange rings.

-The wedding is not celebrated on the following days:
+Wedding are not celebrated on the following days:

 - in solemn feasts and mid-feasts;